DFE-Digital/fh-services/docs/arch/ADR026-merge-find-into-connect.md

 - The existing technical debt and design of 'Connect' would remain to add difficulty to future maintenance.

-### Option 2 - Build a new component then remove 'Find' and 'Connect'
+### Option 2 - Build a new component then remove 'Find' and remove 'Connect'

 - The new single directory component would not inherit any existing technical debt in either 'Find' or 'Connect'.

 - The overall cost of development would be far higher than the other options.

-### Option 3 - Transform 'Find' into the new single directory and 'Connect'
+### Option 3 - Transform 'Find' into the new single directory and remove 'Connect'

 - The existing technical debt and design of 'Find' would remain to add difficulty to future maintenance.